-'''

 BranchID.Manufacturer-ProductName-SerialNumber-UniqueID

-'''

-'''

 B002.TOSHIBA-6140100-41BA03X-c643

-'''

 The BranchID is the unique identifier for the branch server that the terminal is connected to.
-You can configure this value in the Specialized-guides > Salt settings for the branch server.
-You can disable this prefix by toggling the Do not prefix salt client ID with Branch ID checkbox in the Specialized-guides > Salt.
+You can disable this prefix by toggling the Do not prefix Salt client ID with Branch ID.